MacArthur awarded grants to 18 Chicago arts and culture organizations to conduct artistic exchanges with organizations in 16 countries.

 Trap Door Productions – $20,000 for an artistic exchange with a French director to produce Albert Camus' "The Just," which will be presented in Chicago and France.

-International Connections Fund grants are limited to Chicago area nonprofit arts and culture organizations that received a grant within the last three years from MacArthur or though the MacArthur Funds established at the Driehaus and Prince Foundations.
+International Connections Fund grants are limited to Chicago area nonprofit arts and culture organizations that received a grant within the last three years from MacArthur or through the MacArthur Funds established at the Driehaus and Prince Foundations.
 Learn more about MacArthur's International Connections Fund.